What is 3/4 minus gravel?

 3/4" Minus Crushed Basalt is our most commonly used driveway gravel.
 It is a locally crushed basalt from 3/4" all the way down to 0", so it contains the fines from the crushing process.
 It is these fines that will help the rock to pack in and stay in place while driving on it.

-In light of this, how much is 3/4 minus gravel?
+Consequently, how much is 3/4 minus gravel?

 Portland Sand & Gravel Co.